-In this article I will explain with an example, how to export HTML string to PDF file using iTextSharp in ASP.Net with C# and VB.Net.
+In this article I will explain with an example, how to export HTML string to PDF file using iTextSharp in ASP.Net.

 HTML Markup